Charel-G/underfloor-heating-planner/README.md

 Pipes are drawn from each distributor to its zones using an A* search that explores eight directions.
 Diagonal steps are straightened into horizontal and vertical segments so the pipes never run at odd angles or through walls.
-After reaching the zone, a serpentine loop is drawn inside it and the return line follows the supply path back to the distributor.
+After reaching the zone, only the supply line traces a serpentine loop inside the zone.
+When the loop returns to the entry point, the return line retraces the same route back to the distributor so no second loop is drawn.

 ## Features